AP2611/Movie_Ticket_Booking_System/movie-ticket-booking-system-Netbeans-master/README.md

 Then we select the Movie and later in which Theatre movie is running.
 Later choose Show Timings and enter no of tickets you want .
 Finally it displays the details of the procedure and print the form to show at respective ticket counter to get ticket.

+# Note
+When you do run this project, make sure to paste your sql connector jar file into the folder, else the database connectivity will not work